pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-launches-diners-club-privilege-credit-card-review.md

 Since Diners Club Privilege is placed a level below Diners Club Black, the income bar is relatively lower.

 - Age: 21 to 60 Years for salaried, 21 to 65 Years for self employed
 - Salaried: Net Monthly Income > Rs.
-1 Lakh per month
+40,000 per month
 - Self Employed: ITR > Rs.
-12 Lakhs per annum
+6 Lakhs per annum

 {% include tip.html tip="You have a fair chance of upgrade to HDFC Diners Club Privilege Credit Card if existing credit card limit is ~ 3 Lakhs." %}